PhilipSchmid/echo-app/README.md

 ## Kubernetes Deployment

+For example, if you're running a cluster with Cilium installed like this: https://gist.github.com/PhilipSchmid/bf4e4d2382678959f29f6e0d7b9b4725

 Apply the following manifests to deploy the echo-app with the `NODE` environment variable set to the name of the Kubernetes node using the Downward API:

 ```yaml